Bed, Bath & Beyond shares tank after senior executive's death

 The death of the 52-year-old executive comes as the once-popular retailer, whose sales have plunged since last year, struggles to turn itself around.
 Arnal is also named as a defendant in a securities lawsuit that accuses him, his employer and billionaire entrepreneur Ryan Cohen of a pump-and-dump scheme to inflate Bed, Bath & Beyond stock.

-The company did not respond to a request for comment from CBS MoneyWatch; GameSpot, where Cohen is chairman, also did not respond to a request for comment.
+The company did not answer questions about the lawsuit from CBS MoneyWatch.
+GameSpot, where Cohen is chairman, did not respond to a request for comment.

 On Tuesday, Bed Bath & Beyond appointed Laura Crossen interim CFO.
 On its website, the company called Arnal's death a "shocking loss."